SmithLabBio/popai/README.md

-# This is a beta release!
+# This is a beta development version!

+# An official beta release will be published soon.

 # The full documentation can be found: https://popai.readthedocs.io/en/latest/